Skip to Content

 My husband had to sample the gelato to see if it was “authentic” at Gelateria Benvenuto.
 Photo credit: Marcie Cheung

-What YOU Need to Know About The Butchart Gardens
+What to Know About the Butchart Gardens

 Photo of a waterfall at Butchart Gardens in Victoria, British Columbia, Canada #butchartgardens #victoria #victoriabc #britishcolumbia #canada